SVizor42/ML_Zoomcamp/Projects/Movie_reviews_sentiment_analysis/README.md

 Overview
 ------------
 This project was executed as a part of the [Machine Learning Zoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp) course held by [DataTalks.Club](https://datatalks.club/).
-It covers binary classification problem, but at the same time have some features related to the text data processing.
+It covers binary classification problem, but at the same time has some features related to text data processing.
 It doesn't contain complex approaches and uses only standard libraries of 'classical' machine learning.
 The project covers the main stages of development according to the CRISP-DM methodology.

 Problem description
 ------------
 Midterm project is related to movie reviews sentiment analysis based on IMDB Database.
-Is main goal is correctly classify the positive and negative sentiments for IMDB reviews.
+The main goal is to correctly classify the positive and negative sentiments for IMDB reviews.
 The task itself is very important, especially in such business areas as marketing and ads.
-Sentiment analysis could help you determine your customers' level of satisfaction based on their feedback.
+Sentiment analysis can help you determine your customers' level of satisfaction based on their feedback.
 Or even detect scam, abuse or trolling in Twitter or forum posts.
 That's why i decided to pay attention to this topic.

 Dataset